 Some analyzers today use a back-order calculation to manage nitrogen interference.
 However, it is limited in that it’s mathematical only and does not change the composition of the NO matrix.
 It also requires the added cost of a nitrogen analyzer.
 Others change the NO prior to UV detection.
 This can be very effective but may reduce the lifespan of the UV detector reaction chamber.
 The Nexis TRINITY solution changes the NO prior to UV detection.
 Its adjustable capability does not impact the lifespan of the UV detection chamber; therefore, making it the ideal solution for trace level sulfur detection.

 ASTM Method D5453-19a describes the combustion and Ultra Violet Fluorescence (UV-F) detection of Sulfur in light hydrocarbons, engine fuels and oils.
 However, even an optimized detector may identify nitrogen oxide as Sulfur dioxide, as they both emit at the same wavelength.
 This problem can result in false positives or biased total sulfur data.
-EST Analytical has developed an integrated tunable Nitrogen Oxide interference elimination module, called the TRINITYTM Module.
+EST Analytical and TSHR have developed an integrated tunable Nitrogen Oxide interference elimination module, called the TRINITYTM Module.
 This new module ensures there is no interference when analyzing high nitrogen containing samples thus delivering accurate total Sulfur data.

-EST Analytical has developed a new signal processing technique to achieve the lowest detection levels for trace level total sulfur and nitrogen for the NEXIS VP model Combustion analyzer.
+EST Analytical and TSHR have developed a new signal processing technique to achieve the lowest detection levels for trace level total sulfur and nitrogen for the NEXIS VP model Combustion analyzer.
 The NEXIS trace level sulfur, nitrogen and chlorine analyzer models equipped with the AS120 liquid/solids autosampler enables laboratories to perform a multiple point calibration line using ONE-Cal™ Technology and the NEXIS LINK software platform including Digital Signal Processing (DSP) Technology™.

 This application note shows the analytical data and achieved LOD’s for both nitrogen and sulfur with the NEXIS VP model based on ISO ISO11843-2 methodology and the use of the NEN 7777 method which is incorporated in the NEXIS LINK operating software.